Ohio Bankruptcy Exemptions – Homestead, Vehicle, and Household Goods Guide

 One of the most significant exemptions in Ohio is the homestead exemption.
 This exemption allows you to protect the equity in your home up to a certain amount, which can be crucial for ensuring that you do not lose your residence during bankruptcy proceedings.

 As of the current law, Ohio's homestead exemption is $182,625.
-This means you can protect up to $182,625of equity in your primary residence.
+This means you can protect up to $182,625 of equity in your primary residence.
 Married couples filing jointly can double this exemption to $365,250.
+Keep in mind that both spouses need to have an interest in the property.
 It's important to note that this amount is subject to change, so it's advisable to check for the latest figures when considering your options.

 Transportation is a necessity for most people, whether it's for commuting to work or running daily errands.
 Ohio recognizes this need and provides a vehicle exemption to protect your automobile during bankruptcy.

 Currently, Ohio allows you to exempt up to $5,025 in equity in one motor vehicle.
-This means if your car is worth $10,000 and you owe $6,000 on it, you would not owe creditors because your equity ($4,000) is within the exemption limit.
+This means if your car is worth $10,000 and you owe $6,000 on it, you would not lose the car to creditors because your equity ($4,000) is within the exemption limit.

 Other Important Ohio Bankruptcy Exemptions